nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

     $ source nucypher/bin/activate
     (nu)$ pip3 install nucypher

-Before continuing, Verify your ``nucypher`` installation and entry points are functional:
+Before continuing, verify that your ``nucypher`` installation and entry points are functional:

 Activate your virtual environment (if you haven't already) and run the ``nucypher --help`` command